• Home

 Membership

-• be nominated as candidates for the Alliance Board;
+• be nominated as a candidate for the Alliance Board;

-• elect representatives to the Alliance Board and vote on matters at the Alliance annual general meeting;
+• vote on matters at the Alliance annual general meeting, including elections to the Alliance Board;

 • submit agenda items for ordinary Board meetings of the Alliance; and